authelia/authelia/docs/content/integration/deployment/introduction.md

 2. [Kubernetes](../kubernetes/introduction.md)
 3. [Bare-Metal](bare-metal.md)

-## Get Started
+## Get started

-It's __*strongly recommended*__ that users setting up *Authelia* for the first time take a look at our [Get Started](../prologue/get-started.md) guide.
+It's __*strongly recommended*__ that users setting up *Authelia* for the first time take a look at our [Get started](../prologue/get-started.md) guide.
 This takes you through various steps which are essential to bootstrapping *Authelia*.